Peter-duiyi/Cplusplus/Some Visual Studio operations.md

 ### The differences between debug mode and release mode

-* You can debug in the debug mode by watching the changes of variables
+* you can debug in the debug mode by watching the changes of variables
-* most of optimizations will be canced, inline for example.
+* most of optimizations will be canced, inline for example
-* we can use preprossor statement to write debug code, which will be ran in the debug mode(but we need to add modification into preprossor definition before that)
+* we can use preprossor statement to write debug code, which will be complied in the debug mode(but we need to add modification into preprossor definition before doing that)

 ```
 #ifdef DEBUG